julianlk522/FITM/README.md

     -205 for successful logins/forms that require reload -500 for server fuckups
-    -make sure not just using log.Fatal where there should be status -Other lesser refactors and removal of duplicate code -replace index.astro / feedback.astro <img>s with background-image styling -move inline SVGs to astro components
+    -make sure not just using log.Fatal where there should be status -GetTmapForUser currently only returns 400 if err no matter what -maybe return additonal StatusCode val or something -Other lesser refactors and removal of duplicate code -replace index.astro / feedback.astro <img>s with background-image styling -move inline SVGs to astro components